ChrisPritchard/GrislyGrotto/tasks.md

     - [x] apply changes to main theme, not just background

 - [x] Rewrite wandering triangles to be more intelligent and pure JS?
-- [ ] also allow the user to set direction, e.g. down (default) out, in, up
+- [-] also allow the user to set direction, e.g. down (default) out, in, up
+    - not going to do this
-- [ ] perhaps some alternate vis's, like flames or stars
+- [-] perhaps some alternate vis's, like flames or stars
+    - tracked as their own taks

 - [x] return url for login page?
 - [x] cookies should be set for site, not site + path